intellistream/SAGE/README.md

 python api/interactive_cli.py
 ```

 ### 2.3 If you use Pycharm or other IDE to run SAGE

 Please remember to update the python interpreter to use conda, sage environment configured automatically by our installation scripts.

+If you face any other issues, please log them in our issues board.

 ```
 1. Use Case: Handling a Natural Language Query